rushi-k12/Coding_Copilot/README.md

 ## Introduction

 Welcome to the Copilot Extension!
-This powerful tool is designed to enhance your coding experience by providing intelligent code suggestions, debugging assistance, refactoring tips, and more.
+This powerful tool is designed to enhance the coding experience by providing intelligent code suggestions, debugging assistance, refactoring tips, and much more.

 ## Key Features